bazel-contrib/SIG-rules-authors/go-tutorial.md

 - Intially you need to create a basic WORKSPACE and BUILD.bazel file in the root directory of your project.
 - You can use gazelle to create and maintain various bazel files.
 - Gazelle can update various bazel files when you add new go file or go tests.
-- Bazel supports many commands, and we coverred the build, run and test commands.
+- Bazel supports many commands, and we covered the build, run and test commands.
-- Bazel uses an object tree that is based on WORKSPACE, BUILD.bazel and other bazel files.
+- Bazel uses an object graph that is based on WORKSPACE, BUILD.bazel and other bazel files.
 - The ruleset rules_go provides various rules like go_binary, go_libary and go_test.
 They are used
 to build binaries, libaries and supporting unit testing.
 - Gazelle can update BUILD.bazel and dep.bzl files with either internal or external Go dependencies.